 network configuration options before you can configure them.
 See

-Apply Phone Password for details.
+Apply a Phone Password for details.

 administrator password is not set in common phone profile, then user can modify